aledima00/symgp/README.md

 #### **PermMut**

 The `PermMut` class represents the permutation mutation operator used in genetic programming.
+It consists of a random permutation in the children of a random node.

 - **Attributes:**
   - `name`: The name of the operator.